strand/make.bettermistak.es/source/resume/index.markdown

 ### Work Experience

+**Senior Software Engineer**, _Roostify_, May 2016 - Present

+- Improve the consistency and quality of our API and its documentation.
+- Work directly with customer service to diagnose and resolve client issues.
+- Independently developed a service to automate SFTP transfers from our core application to our client's SFTP servers.
+- Manage releases for our core application and services, ensuring that all requirements for release were met and that code was released on a regular cadence.
+- Lead a team through implementing and deploying a web service using Sinatra, node/npm, and Casper/Phantom.js in my first three months.
+This service automated document retrieval from a third-party website without an API for our customers.

 **Senior Software Engineer**, _Instructure_, November 2014 - March 2016

 - Improved developer productivity and code quality with a focus on cross-team and cross-functional work.